thesakshijaiswal/thesakshijaiswal/README.md

 - 🧐 I'm looking to **collaborate on projects** that are using **JavaScript and React**

 - 👩🏻‍💻 As a geek, I like to follow **technological trends**

+- **Fun Fact 😜:** The thrill of turning a concept into a fully-functional website is what drives me day in and day out.

 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="100%">